Cell Molec students.

 • Credits: 120

 What causes a cancer cell to undergo uncontrolled division, and, more importantly, how can we stop it from growing?
 How do cells know when to divide and when to die?
+How do cells know what size and shape to grow to before dividing or differentiating and how is this process regulated so precisely?
+If virtually every cell in the body contains the same DNA blueprint (genome), how does differentiation occur and can we fully control cell fate changes?
+Why does biological aging occur and can we develop ways to prolong cell lifespan and potentially slow or reverse the aging process in human cells?
 How can manipulating cells help us improve crops or decrease pollution in our environment?
 How do pathogens infect cells, and how can infectious disease and transmission be arrested?

 You will learn the answers to these questions as a Cellular and Molecular Biology major.

-The Cellular and Molecular Biology concentration allows you to explore basic molecular interactions that both drive and regulate cellular processes by studying model systems in animal, plant, fungal, and bacterial cells.
-It also prepares you for advanced graduate studies, attaining professional degrees, or working in the industry.
+The Cellular and Molecular Biology concentration allows you to explore and research fundamental molecular pathways that control important cellular processes.
+You will utilize a variety of model systems including those based on animal, plant, fungal, and bacterial cells.
+Additionally, through completion of this concentration, you will be prepared for advanced graduate studies, attaining professional degrees, or working in biotech and pharmaceutical industries.

 In addition to student-centered coursework, you will get hands-on learning through laboratory courses and research opportunities.